Below are options for completing the MA through Flexible Format. Each option can include up to 12 hours of elective classes through distance learning.

 *See the Sample Student Schedules page for an example of a program completed in 5 years.

 Students will work with an adviser to plan out their 40 credit hour program.
 Due to the intensity of this program and the short time in which students are on campus, it is important that you order text books and provide appropriate health and insurance information in a timely manner.
-Visit the Student tab on the main Intercultural Studies Page for details and forms that need completion.
+Find more information on the details and forms that need completion.

 Classes are either 2 or 4 credit hours.
 A 2- credit intensive class meets for 8 hours per day for 3 days.
 A 4-credit intensive class meets for 8 hours per day over six days.
 Please see the list of classes for more information on course descriptions.
 In addition to the classroom hours, each class requires advance and post course work.
 Students should allow approximately 10 weeks to complete each class.